r-zh/blog/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "M.A.Sc in Electrical & Computer Engineering"
+  course = "M.A.Sc in Computer Engineering"
-  institution = "Concordia University" year = 2019
+  institution = "Concordia University" year = 2020

 [[education.courses]]
   course = "B.Eng in Software Engineering"